 - Click here to read Practical Archivist articles about how to organize photos and reduce clutter.

 - Click here to visit my Amazon store and see which books I recommend for organizing photos and reducing clutter.
 Note: I get a small % of anything you purchase on Amazon via that link…like leaving a tip in a tip jar.
 So, thanks for that.

-Preserve Our Family Treasures:
+* Preserve Family Treasures:

 Do you take your role as Family Archivist seriously?